LAWN DORMANCY AND WATER CONSERVATION.

 The answer to that question is about perceived value and can be subjective.
 Watering your vegetables, fruits, and newly installed landscape plants is often viewed as important as these are valuable resources and adds biodiversity to the area that turf grass does not provide.

 If you’d also like to conserve water and still enjoy a garden, increase the square footage of hearty perennial landscape plants or Xeriscaping, a technical name for planting for non-irrigation gardens.
 For example, native plants have adapted to an area and can handle periods of drought because of their very long tap roots.
 There are many other plants, once mature, that create a hands-off landscape and will make gardening more affordable!

 Harvesting rainwater in rain barrels and cisterns can trap water for later use or create a swale or basin in your yard to direct rainwater to specific areas to make rain the primary irrigation method and reduce manual watering.
 Depending on the harvesting method, 1000s of gallons of water can be utilized from one rain event!

-We have a post of the Top 8 Tough As Nails Perennials ( that also are pollinator friendly! ) and a list of drought tolerant plants.
+For ideas on plants to add to your landscape, read Top 8 Tough As Nails Perennials ( that also are pollinator-friendly! ) and our list of drought-tolerant plants.